kdunee/intentguard/README.md

 ### Deterministic Testing

-AILintTest employs several mechanisms to ensure consistent and reliable results:
+IntentGuard employs several mechanisms to ensure consistent and reliable results:

 1. **Voting Mechanism**: Each assertion is evaluated multiple times (configurable through `quorum_size`), and the majority result is used
 2. **Temperature Control**: Uses low temperature for LLM sampling to reduce randomness